 Where to stay: Providence Marriott, which launched a new bike program with preset routes last year.
 Summer rates average around $200 per night.
 And don’t miss local budget-friendly dining favorites like the infamous Olneyville New York System for traditional Rhode Island staples of hot wieners and coffee milk.

 Estes Park, Colorado

-Why you’ll love it: Known as the base camp to Rocky Mountain National Park (RMNP), Estes Park is only 90 minutes from Denver International Airport, but has an authentic Colorado mountain village feeling with plenty of outdoor activities to fit any member of the family.
-Families can try hiking in the national park on their own, booking a mountain bike ride, learn fly-fishing, or try rafting experiences—to name a few.
+Why you’ll love it: Known as the base camp to Rocky Mountain National Park (RMNP), Estes Park is only 90 minutes from Denver International Airport, but has an authentic Colorado mountain village feeling with plenty of outdoor activities to fit any visitor.
+Some options: hiking in the national park, booking a mountain bike ride, fly-fishing, or river rafting experiences—just to name a few.
 There’s also a number of unique festivals throughout the summer.